partlyhuman/loopycart/docs/USAGE.md

 * A USB-C cable (C-to-C or A-to-C, whatever works with your computer)
 * Chrome or another browser that [supports WebUSB](https://caniuse.com/webusb)

 Plug the Floopy Drive into a free port on your computer.
-If Chrome is running, you should get a notification that says "RP2040 Zero detected."
-Click this and you'll get sent to the web interface.
+If Chrome is running, you should get a notification that says "Floopy Drive detected."

 ![Notification](notification.png)

-This will navigate you to the web interface.
-You can also get there by navigating to [f.loopy.land](https://f.loopy.land).
+Tapping this will navigate you to the web interface at [f.loopy.land](https://f.loopy.land).

-Tap "Connect."
+Tap the "Connect" button on the page.

-You'll get another Chrome dialog asking to confirm the pairing:
+You'll get another Chrome dialog letting you choose which device to pair to:

 ![f.loopy.land wants to connect](wants-to-connect.png)

-Select the "RP2040 Zero" and tap "Connect."

-The Floopy Drive should now be connected!
+Select the "Floopy Drive" and tap "Connect."
+Your Floopy Drive is now paired and ready to go!

 ## Windows Users

 Unfortunately, the default drivers on Windows aren't suitable for WebUSB.
-If Chrome does not pop up a notification when plugging in the drive, an additional first-time setup step is required.
+If you don't see the notification above when plugging in the Floopy Drive with Chrome already open, try updating the drivers:

 Please download the latest [Zadig](https://zadig.akeo.ie/).